-Another mouthful, digital squamous cell carcinoma is a skin cancer that can develop on a cat's toes and feet.
-As a carcinoma, this type of cancer is malignant and often returns after removal, however it's slow moving, usually found before it's had an opportunity to spread.
+Another mouthful, digital squamous cell carcinoma is a skin cancer that can develop on a cat's toes and feet and presents as a growth on a cat paw.
+As a carcinoma, this type of cancer is malignant and often returns after removal, however, it's slow moving, and usually found before it's had an opportunity to spread.
 Symptoms of this rare foot cancer include:

 - Sores and/or bleeding ulcers on the toes.